intel/container-experience-kits-demo-area/workspace/nfd/README.md

   "node.alpha.kubernetes-incubator.io/node-feature-discovery.version": "v0.1.0"
 }
 ```
 2. Node affinity was introduced as alpha in Kubernetes 1.2.
-Node affinity is conceptually similar to nodeSelector � it allows you to constrain which nodes your pod is eligible to schedule on, based on labels on the node.
+Node affinity is conceptually similar to nodeSelector – it allows you to constrain which nodes your pod is eligible to schedule on, based on labels on the node.
 Based on the NFD node labels `node.alpha.kubernetes-incubator.io/nfd-cpuid-AVX` schedule the pod.
 Since it is a single node, simple AVX feature is used for the example.
-The `with-node-affinity` should be scheduled in the single node
+The `with-node-affinity` pod should be scheduled in the single node
 ```
 # cd ~/demo/workspace/nfd/
 # sudo kubectl create -f ./nfd-affinity.yaml